 Digital marketing is a vast category that encompasses a wide range of channels and strategies designed to increase brand visibility, boost a company’s reputation and, ultimately, convert leads into sales and then retain those customers.

-Many business owners want to understand their return on investment (ROI) when it comes to digital marketing spend, but in some cases, this is easier said than done; in others, it might not even be relevant.
-This guide breaks down what you need to know about ROI in digital marketing campaigns.
+Many business owners want to understand their return on investment (ROI) when it comes to digital marketing spend.
+However, in some cases, this is easier said than done; in others, it might not even be relevant.
+This guide explains what you need to know about ROI in digital marketing campaigns.

-Digital marketing is the culmination of a company’s branding and marketing efforts across all digital channels, including search engines, the website, email, social media, SMS text message marketing, affiliate websites and more.
+Digital marketing is the culmination of a company’s branding and marketing efforts across all digital channels, including search engines, company websites, email, social media, SMS text message marketing and affiliate websites.

-Unfortunately, plugging in some basic information to an online ROI calculator is seldom enough to fully understand the effectiveness of your digital marketing campaigns.
-It can be tempting to try and attach a simple ROI model to digital marketing efforts, but the nature of some marketing tactics means your overall marketing investment might not generate a tangible return for some time.
-Furthermore, a digital marketing campaign makes use of multiple channels and approaches, and it can be challenging to identify the net income associated with a single digital marketing tactic.
+Unfortunately, plugging some basic information into an online ROI calculator is seldom enough to fully understand the effectiveness of your digital marketing campaigns.
+It can be tempting to try to attach a simple ROI model to digital marketing efforts, but the nature of some marketing tactics means your overall marketing investment might not generate a tangible return for some time.
+Furthermore, a digital marketing campaign uses multiple channels and approaches, and it can be challenging to identify the net income associated with a single digital marketing tactic.

-Determining ROI in digital marketing is all about tracking the various channels that comprise your overall digital marketing strategies.
-Of course, your initial investment matters; however, it can sometimes be beneficial to accept a short-term loss in order to generate long-term success.
+Determining ROI in digital marketing is about tracking the various channels comprising your overall digital marketing strategies.
+Of course, your initial investment matters; however, accepting a short-term loss can sometimes be beneficial to generate long-term success.
 This can be done in a variety of ways depending on the precise nature of your campaign.